Sales metrics: When, how, and why to track them

 Your churn rate refers to the percentage of your customers who cancel their recurring subscriptions or jump ship when it’s time to renew.
 Since boosting your retention rates by just 5% can increase your profits by 25% to 95%, understanding and ameliorating churn is paramount to your company’s success.
 Calculate your churn rate by dividing the number of customers lost over a specific time period by the total number of customers at the beginning of that period.

 Your net promoter score (NPS) helps you measure customer loyalty.
-To calculate NPS, ask your customers to rate how likely they are to refer your company to someone else, on a scale from one to ten.
+To calculate NPS, ask your customers to rate how likely they are to refer your company to others on a scale of 1 to 10.
 It’s a great KPI for identifying detractive or passive customers, enabling you to follow up and assess why they’re not promoting your company.

 Buyer sentiment is crucial because it allows your team to measure a buyer’s emotional reaction to an engagement.
 It can help you shorten your sales cycle, break buyer silence, and indicate where your team should invest its efforts.